 Master Flat: when create is selected, the specified images will be processed and average or median combined to create the master flat file specified.
 If "use" master bias is selected, each individual flat is bias subtracted before combining.
 If "use" master dark is selected, each individual flat is dark subtracted before combining.
+If "use" is selected for both bias and dark, the flat is both bias and dark subtracted before combining.
 For "dark exposure timing scaling" to be applied when creating the master flat, "use" master bias and master dark must both be selected and either created or available, and "Dark ExpTime Scaling" must be selected.
 Selecting it without selecting "use" bias and "use" dark will result in no dark exposure time scaling.
 The full flat-field creation algorithm first bias subtracts each flat image (if selected), scales the pixel values by the non-linearity coefficients (if selected), dark subtracts the resulting image (if selected), removes any gradient from the image (if selected near the bottom), and normalizes the image to an average value of 1.0.
 After all specified flat images have been processed in this way, the resulting images are either average or median combined to create the master flat-field image.